collectivecardgame/library/website/blog/2019-11-18-turn-structure-change.md

 - Any cards dealing with the Resolving zone won't work.
 - The Undo button does nothing.
 There'll be a delay getting this fixed because it depends on getting updated board art.
+- Story mode is disabled.
+Now isn't a good time to invite friends because our tutorial is disabled.